ulysses8791/ulysses8791.github.io/484_23F_syllabus.md

 Depending on the issue at hand, we will use either the team channel or the private chat features of [Teams](https://office365.psu.edu).
 Watch [this video](https://www.youtube.com/watch?v=m1VQpIahGBc&list=PLXPr7gfUMmKwYKFSqoPN-aHQppI7rRQLf&index=4) to learn how team channels (i.e. public conversations) work.
 Watch [this other video](https://www.youtube.com/watch?v=y7HXc3yWAIk&list=PLXPr7gfUMmKwYKFSqoPN-aHQppI7rRQLf&index=6) to learn how chats (i.e. private one-on-one or group conversations) work.

+Login to [Office 365](https://office365.psu.edu) with your PSU email address and password.

 You will be added automatically to the team channel for the course.

 <!--